“Suck it up. Learn to deal with it.”

 Thoughts on these experiences

-Doctors are medical experts with an in-depth knowledge to how our bodies work.
+Doctors are medical experts with in-depth knowledge of how our bodies work.
 They are the “mechanic” to our bodies to keep us healthy, and deal with issues should systems go haywire.
-We, as patients, look to them for advice and trust they will lead us to healing when we need it.
+We, as patients, look to them for advice and trust they will lead us to heal when we need it.
 We see them as open-minded, ready to receive our symptoms in exchange for a diagnosis to begin treating.
-Unfortunately, in a large percentage of experiences this is not the case.
+Unfortunately, in a large percentage of experiences, this is not the case.
 In fact, it is our physicians that are the first to dismiss, minimize, or discredit our physical and emotional pains.

 The experiences shared by the men and women moved me to tears, but strengthened me to push harder and reach further with my mission to globally spread awareness.
 I promise to write each future article with each of these men and women in mind, and never falter in my dedication to educating others about fibromyalgia.